Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Respect other people's feelings.
-It might mean nothing to you, but it could mean everything to them."
+> "The biggest and only critic lives in your perception of people's perception of you rather than people's perception of you."
-> — **Roy T. Bennett**
+> — **Criss Jami**

 ---